-All the treatments mentioned below for Parkinson’s can be provided by the Coventry & Warwickshire Service, including Apomorphine and Duodopa, with the exception of Neurosurgery for Parkinson’s, for which we refer patients to our colleagues in Birmingham or Oxford.
+All the treatments mentioned below for Parkinson’s can be provided by the Coventry & Warwickshire Service, including Apomorphine and Duodopa (see the Non-oral Therapy page on this website).
+Patients being considered for Neurosurgery for Parkinson’s are referred to other specialist centres (for example Oxford or London).

 Dopaminergic drug treatments in PD